whyowisp/token-of-exchange/docs/template.md

 #### Community

-Calculate revenues for Entrepreneurs. **Ensure token sum conserved and total is equal to absolute value of elder's account!**
+Calculate revenues for Entrepreneurs. **Ensure token sum of all accounts are equal to absolute value of legder!**
 ---
 *Your Calculations:*